Los Angeles study suggests virus much more widespread

 “The fatality rate is not the only number we should focus on,” said Neeraj Sood, a USC professor of public policy.
 “What the findings show is that only 4% of our population has been infected, which means we are very early on in the epidemic and many more people in LA County could potentially be infected.
 And as those number of infections rise, so will the number of deaths, the number of hospitalizations and the number of ICU admissions.”

-As of Monday, the county had 13,816 cases out of 80,000 people tested, or 13% positive.
+As of Monday, the county had 13,816 cases out of 80,000 people tested, or 13% positive, the county reported.
 The county had more than 600 deaths, which accounts for about half the state's total.
 The county has 10 million residents, or a quarter of the state's population.

-Testing has been problematic around the globe with a shortage of supplies to collect and transport samples and not enough protective clothing for people who administer the test to wear.
-Gov. Gavin Newsom and officials around the U.S. have said more robust testing and the ability to track people who may have been infected by each person who tests positive is key to lifting restrictions.
+Testing has been problematic around the globe with a shortage of supplies to collect and transport samples and not enough protective clothing for people who administer the test.
+Gov. Gavin Newsom and officials around the U.S. have said more robust testing and the ability to track people who may have been infected by each person who tests positive is key to lifting restrictions on leaving home.

 Officials are also trying to get a better sense of how widespread the virus might be among homeless people.